 Health care disparities in the current pandemic

 These ethnic differences also occur in the care of people affected by coronavirus (NHS data), as the same journal reported recently – June 2, 2020.
 “A report by the intensive care national audit and research center (ICNARC) found that 33% of 9347 patients (correct as of 29 May) who were admitted to intensive care were from ethnic minority backgrounds and 16% of total national deaths (correct as of 29 May) from coronavirus have been in people from ethnic minority backgrounds, despite only making up 14% of the UK population.
 The coronavirus mortality risk was 62% higher for Asian people and 71% higher for black people compared to white people even when controlling for age, gender, body mass index, co-morbidities and deprivation.”
-In which measure is it racial discrimination? it is a great bioethical issue.
+To what extent is it racial discrimination?
+This is a great bioethical issue.